TheLastCylon/ecosystem/README.md

   - Instance
 - Both transient and persisted clients for TCP and UDS.
 With configurable connection heartbeat.
 - File Logging and log rotation, by default.
 Buffered file logging is optional and configurable.
+  - Both log level and buffer size can be adjusted on the fly, while applications are running.

 For more, take a look at the [documentation](https://github.com/TheLastCylon/ecosystem/blob/main/documentation/documentation_root.md) on GitHub.